groupvine/gv-doc/about/golocal.md

 School (G4S) service to a G4S-Sponsorship service, depending on what's easiest for your school:

-- Sign your school up for the
+- Sign your school up for an annual
   <a href="https://www.groupvine.com/pricing" target="_blank">
   GroupVine subscription service </a>
-  and keep
-  the email ad slots that then become available for your premium sponsors.
+  (with a 20% discount for non-profits) and keep the email ad slots that then become available for your premium sponsors.
 All sponsorship amounts would continue to flow directly to the school.
 No additional work for you, you would simply let us know which sponsors to work with to create and activate their email ads.

 - Continue with the standard, free GroupVine 4 School email service, and just direct the merchants you select to work with GroupVine to